Skip to main content

 • Top-3 Causes

-of pregnancy-related deaths: cardiovascular conditions, pulmonary embolism, and hypertensive disorders of pregnancy 3
+of pregnancy-related deaths: cardiovascular conditions, infection, and accidental overdose3

 • 12.1%